Types of HE level courses (Level 4+)

 Ordinary Degree Courses

-This is a degree which has been passed without honours, possibly because the student has chosen or hasn't been able to complete the work required to gain the honours - this work could be a dissertation (a very long essay/report).
+This is a degree which has been passed without honours, possibly because the student has chosen this course or hasn't been able to complete the work required to gain the honours - this work could be a dissertation (a long essay/report).
 Alternatively, the student may have completed fewer modules.
 Most degrees offered through UCAS are degrees with honours.